-For this reason we believe that is important to have some shared guidelines, on how-to run effective and secure online meetings.
+For this reason, we believe that is important to have some shared guidelines on how to run effective and secure online meetings.
 Security and privacy are the most important ones because misconfigured public meetings can lead to very bad issues, that can compromise the public image of the company as well as reveal confidential information about us or our customers.

-For this reason our employees and team-members must adopt these recommendations: only approved services must be used; the approved services must be configured according to the provided directions for both public and private activities.
+For this reason, our employees and team members must adopt these recommendations: only approved services must be used; the approved services must be configured according to the provided directions for both public and private activities.

 - Google Meet

-General reccomendations for security and privacy
+General recommendations for security and privacy

 The host of an online meeting should always ensure the following items: